 An often-overlooked consideration with fee agreements is readability.
 Therefore, a best practice applicable to all fee agreements is to use plain language.
-Studies show that plain and direct language increases understanding and application of information.
-Other studies about stress and psychological barriers to understanding emphasize that even for those with high literacy and familiarity with a topic, stress can limit a person's ability to digest and process information.
-Clients come to lawyers in predicaments that have escalated to the point they need legal advice or action.
-Plain and direct language can be crafted to overcome these barriers to ensure understanding and accurate completion of the client's responsibilities in the matter.
-Crafting a fee agreement that a client can easily understand also starts the lawyer-client relationship with transparency and trust.
+Studies show that plain and direct language increases understanding and application of information.7 Other studies about stress and psychological barriers to understanding emphasize that even for those with high literacy and familiarity with a topic, stress can limit a person's ability to digest and process information.8